avneesh10115/zCoder/README.md

 # Acknowledgments

-This project was inspired by LeetCode and Coding Club , IIT Guwahati.
+This project was inspired by  Coding Club , IIT Guwahati.
 Thanks to the creators of Express, MongoDB, Mongoose, TypeScript, and React.